jbaptiste/lettercircleview/README.md

 See the source of the "example" module for more examples.

-The corresponding APK is also available on the Play Store (soon).
+The corresponding APK is also available on the [Play Store](https://play.google.com/store/apps/details?id=com.bytoaster.widget.example).

 License